Holistic Mexico Travel Guide: Grass-Fed Meat, Organic Produce, Healing Therapies +

 I’ll continue to add to this list as time goes on, but a few communities I’ve personally been to that you can easily find healing services, organic produce, plant medicine, grass-fed meats, and health foods in Mexico are:

-- Puerto Escondido (+ Mazunte which is right down the coast)
+• Puerto Escondido (+ Mazunte and Zipolite which are right down the coast)

 Other places I know of that offer holistic lifestyle opportunities, but I’ve not personally visited are: